-- 6.5 To support a vibrant town centre which broadens its service, retail, tourism, leisure, cultural and employment offer to create opportunities for greater social and community interaction, with green space and infrastructure and improvements to the public realm. - 6.6 To update the East Cambridgeshire Local Plan's approach to the Town Centre which predates the acceleration of the trend in online shopping, changes in work retail and leisure destination on Soham.
+- 6.5 To support a vibrant town centre which broadens its service, retail, tourism, leisure, cultural and employment offer to create opportunities for greater social and community interaction, with green space and infrastructure and improvements to the public realm. - 6.6 To update the East Cambridgeshire Local Plan's approach to the Town Centre which predates the acceleration of the trend in online shopping, changes in work behaviours due to Covid, the reopening of the rail station and the anticipated adverse impact of Ben's Yard as an out of town retail and leisure destination on Soham.
 The Town Centre boundary and Town Centre Opportunity Areas are shown on the Local Plan Policy Inset Maps.